zhouyiqi91/public_notes/bioinfo/sCircle.md

 ### pairing of alpha and beta T cell receptor chains

 We use the "Cells With Productive V-J Spanning Pair" metric to measure TCR receptor chain pairing.
 That is, the number of cells with at least one productive alpha contig and one productive beta contig.

+### clonotypes

+Clonotypes are defined as cell barcodes that share exactly the same productive CDR3 nucleotide sequences.

 ## single cell RNA (GEXSCOPE) pipeline
 Use subcommand `multi_rna` of CeleScope or